maxthraxx/chronicler/HELP.md

 Chronicler uses **Markdown** to format your pages.

 - Use `# heading`, `## subheading`, `**bold**`, `*italic*`, `-` for bullet lists, and so on

+---

+## 🔗 Linking Between Pages

-- Use `[[Page Name]]` wikilinks to link to another page in your vault (if the page doesn't exist, Chronicler will create a placeholder)
+Use `[[Page Name]]` to link to other pages in your vault.

+- Autocompletion helps you insert links quickly
+- You can alias links with `[[Silverflow River|Silverflow]]`
+- Backlinks are shown in the right sidebar so you can see what links *to* the current page
+- When you rename a page, **all links to it are automatically updated**

 ---